1988 Pacific typhoon season: Typhoon Roy (Asiang)

 Typhoon Roy, which crossed the open Western Pacific as a Category 4 typhoon in January, caused moderate to extensive damage across the Federated States of Micronesia and the Philippines, causing $23.5 million (1988 USD) but only one death.

 Typhoon Susan (Biring)

 Typhoon Susan formed at the end of May just to the north of Luzon Island in the Philippines.
 As a depression Susan dropped heavy rains in and around the Manila area the resulting landslides killed 36 people.
 Losses totaled to US$1 million.
 As Susan moved away from the Philippines the storm strengthened into a typhoon shortly before cross in the southern tip of Taiwan and turning extratropical just after passing Okinawa.
 Heavy rains triggered landslides in Taiwan that blocked roads and caused the loss of crops.
 Numerous power outages were reported.
 Damage in Taiwan was at US$4.5 million.

 Tropical Storm 03W (Konsing)

-3W was a short lived tropical storm.
+An area of convection developed on June 3 in the western Philippine Sea.
+The disturbance was designated Tropical Depression 03W as it tracked northwestward.
+It reached a peak intensity of 35 mph (45 km/h) before its central convection collapsed later that day.
+The system dissipated on the 6th as it tracked towards Taiwan and China.